input-output-hk/jormungandr/chain-impl-mockchain/UPDATE.md

 lot more unique than integers.
 Also, update proposals can then have a parent version, so you get a chain of versions.
 Downside: it makes the block header a bit bigger.

+TODO: need a way to distinguish between setting changes (which don't require a software update) and other changes (which do).
+Currently UpdateProposal can only do the former.